orgsorfi/ELK-Deployment/README.md

 [Hosts](Pictures/host.PNG)

-- Once it is copied start and attach to the ansible container.
-Move into the directory were you copied the yaml script.
+- Move into the directory were you copied the yaml script.
 Run ansilbe-playbook Elk_stack.yml
 - Now pull up a browser and navigate to the public IP address of the ELK VM at port 5601 with the /app/kibana line.
 It should look like this HTTP://(public IP):5601/app/kibana
 - Run the playbook, and navigate to public IP address of the VM at port :5601/app/kibana to check that the installation worked as expected.